-The 2015 Emerald Isle Mile, sponsored by Running Excels, begins at 11am just prior to the start of the South Side Irish Parade.
-A portion of the proceeds benefit Special Olympics Chicago.
+The 2016 Emerald Isle Mile, sponsored by Running Excels, begins at 11am just prior to the start of the South Side Irish Parade.
+A portion of the proceeds help offset the cost of the parade.
 Please visit the Emerald Mile Isle page for complete information.

 The South Side Irish Parade is a family-friendly event and has a zero-tolerance policy for alcohol along the parade route.
 It is strictly enforced in accordance with a City of Chicago ordinance which includes fines up to $1000 for open containers in the public way.

-The annual South Side Irish Parade is a great time to spend with family and friends, both in bars and at house parties.
+The annual South Side Irish Parade is a great time to spend with family and friends, both in neighborhood homes and local establishments.
 We encourage everyone to celebrate responsibly and help keep the annual tradition a safe, family friendly event.
-Many of the Western Avenue bars support the parade and we hope you will support them in a responsible manner helping us ensure everyone has a safe, enjoyable parade.
+Many of the Western Avenue restaurants and pubs support the parade and we hope you will support them in a responsible manner helping us ensure everyone has a safe, enjoyable parade.
 Sláinte!

 Please review the Parade Day Parking Restrictions for information on parade day street closures or visit our Facebook page for the latest updates.
 Parking restrictions will start at 6am on Western Avenue and 8am on side streets.
 If you are visiting Beverly on parade day, we recommend taking public transportation.

 The parade could not be possible without the support of many local businesses.
-Please check out the Parade Supporters page and patronize our sponsors.
+Please check out the supporters of the 2015 parade on our Parade Supporters page and patronize our sponsors.

 In the 2015 parade, the Irish American Labor Council were our Grand Marshals and proudly led the way down Western Avenue.
 The IALC, a committee of the AFL-CIO, is focused on improving and promoting social and community welfare.
 The council also participates in issues of importance to Irish immigrants in Chicago.